quandis/website/README.md

 As part of this project, create at least one page for each of the bulleted items listed below.
 Specified goals are annoated in italics.

-## The Learn portion of the website is the most complicated

-A specific navigation requirement for the Learn portion of the website:  we're looking for suggestions on how to present the same concepts, in different depth, to difference audiences.
-For example, when looking at the `learn/platform/document page`, I should be able to toggle between End User, Power User, and Developer views, which would route to `learn/platform/document/enduser`, `learn/platform/document/poweruser`, or `learn/platform/document/developer pages`.
-Once I'm on the 'poweruser' view, navigating to `learn/platform/message` in the main menu should take me to `learn/platform/message/poweruser`.
-If there is no `learn/platform/message/poweruser` page, revert to `learn/platform/message`.

 ## Navigation

 Our suggested main menu structure is below.
 We expect at a minimum the sub of each second-level page (unless 'optional' is specified).